Influenza Statistics: What to Know About the Flu

 How do you Catch It: Influenza Statistics

 Catching the flu is pretty easy to do.
-Those who have the flu can spread it to others who are standing 6 feet away through airborne droplets.
-Airborne droplets fly into the air when someone coughs, sneezes, or talks.
+Those who have the flu can spread it to others who are standing 6 feet away through tiny droplets that become airborne from our own mouths.
+Airborne droplets fly into the air when someone coughs, sneezes, has a runny nose, or when talking.
 Here are some statistics on the process of infection:

 - Those infected with the flu are most contagious during the first 3-4 days.

-- Those infected can pass the virus for 5-7 days after getting sick.
+- Those infected can pass the virus to others for 5-7 days after getting sick.

 - It usually takes about 2-days before you show symptoms after being exposed.